foundeo/cfml-security/secureupload/README.md

 A boolean that will only be `true` if the uploaded file is in the `extensions` list.

+##### validType

+A boolean that will be `false` if the uploaded file fails the type check.
+It will return `true` if there is no type check for a given file type, for example if you have `extensions="mov,png,jpg", type="auto"` and the user uploads a `.mov` file then `validType=true` beacuse there is currently no type check for `mov` files.

 ##### filePath

 The full file path including the directory and full file name.